steveafrost/js-this-readme-v-000/README.md

 # JavaScript This

 ## Objectives

-+ Explain what `this` is and what it can refer to
+1. Explain what `this` is and what it can refer to
-+ Use `this` to refer to an object that called a function
+2. Use `this` to refer to an object that called a function
-+ Use `this` to refactor jQuery event handlers
+3. Use `this` to refactor event handlers
-+ Explain how `this` refers to different objects based on scope
+4. Explain how `this` refers to different objects based on scope

 ## Introduction